-Frequently Asked Questions About Virtual Shared Sales Management and One-On-One Coaching for Owners and Sales Managers.
+Frequently Asked Questions About Fractional Sales Management and One-On-One Coaching for Owners and Sales Managers.

 Yes.
 As your sales manager, we lead the hiring process and manage toward performance.
 We conduct regular reviews of results against expectations, develop improvement plans if needed, and if necessary in coordination with your HR person let an employee go.